 - 1. Links between past, present, and future - 1.1.
-Implementation of paleopathology in forensic anthropology expertise: current challenges and reflections - 1.2.
-Paleopathology applications to modern contexts in physical and forensic anthropology - 2.
+Implementation of paleopathology in forensic anthropology expertise: current challenges and reflections - 2.
 New methodological approaches and new applications of radiological, histological and biomolecular techniques in paleopathology - 2.1.
 Interdisciplinary approaches for paleopathological analysis - 3.
 Biology, nature and culture - 3.1.
 The impact of infectious diseases on health conditions of antique societies in America - 4.
 Health and transitions - 5.
 Paleopathology and zooarchaology (animal paleopathology) - 5.1.
 Chagas disease before contact - 6.
 Recent research in paleopathology